07. PTC: Cancer Risks for Liver Recipients

 3.6.
 Effect of immunosuppressive therapy

 In general, the immunocompromised host is at risk for the development of certain malignancies.
 The degree of intensity with immunosuppression is commonly related to developing PTLD in susceptible hosts.
 With increasingly powerful immunosuppressive therapy, including a growing array of biologic agents, available studies have examined their effects on cancer incidence among LT recipients.
 In a study of 500 German LT recipients enrolled in various immunosuppressive protocols, there was no difference in the development of de novo malignancy noted over a median follow-up of 50 months.
 Thirty-three patients developed cancer including seven lymphomas.
-Only degree of immunosuppression as measured by a low CD4C/CD8C lymphocyte regimen and a positive T-cell crossmatch were associated with an increased relative risk of malignancy .
+The only degree of immunosuppression as measured by a low CD4C/CD8C lymphocyte regimen and a positive T-cell crossmatch were associated with an increased relative risk of malignancy .
 In a more recent study of 772 LT recipients, the use of azathioprine (RR 3.8, 95% CI 1.67–8.6, PZ0.004) and a history of rejection (RR 2.0, 95% CI 1–3.97, PZ0.04) were identified as independent risk factors for the development of de novo malignancies.
 Additionally, the authors noted a trend toward more frequent and earlier tumors among the cohort of patients transplanted during the tacrolimus era.
 Their conclusion was that more profound immunosuppression may further increase the risk of cancer .
 Population-based data has identified the use of pre-LT immunosuppressive therapy for greater than 1 year in association with a significantly higher rate of de novo malignancy after LT (RR 2.93, PZ0.018).
-While there was only one patient who developed PTLD, approximately half of patients who were treated with immunosuppressives prior to LT subsequently developed cancer .
+While there was only one patient who developed PTLD, approximately half of the patients who were treated with immunosuppressives prior to LT subsequently developed cancer .

 Causes of death after liver transplantation